dflock/duncanlock.net/content/posts/tech/the-marvellous-incomplete-compendium-of-reddit-automatons.rst

 Bots that just Turn Up, without human intervention
 ----------------------------------------------------

-These bots ceaselessly watch the endless, mighty cataract of text that is reddit and leap in whenever they sense patterns in the noise that match their programming.
+These bots ceaselessly watch the endless, mighty cataract of text that is reddit and leap in whenever they sense patterns in the noise & spume that match their programming.

 Metric System Converting bot
 ==============================